 Now you probably didn't buy the Qwiic shield if you didn't have any Qwiic products to use with it, right?
 Well, if you don't have any Qwiic products, the following might not be a bad place to start.

-Finally, you’ll need our handy Qwiic connectors to easily connect sensors to your Qwiic shield.
+Finally, you'll need our handy Qwiic cables to easily connect sensors to your Qwiic shield.
 Below are a few options.

 You will need a soldering iron, solder, and general soldering accessories to solder the header pins to the Qwiic shields.

 If you aren't familiar with the Qwiic system, we recommend reading here for an overview.

 We would also recommend taking a look at the following tutorials if you aren't familiar with them.